-- All assemblies and parts in the BOM must have a part number using the following convention: - Competition Code Date Code Car Number System Designation Base Number Suffix - 1.1 Competition Code A code for the competition entered.
-Refer to A2.6. - 1.2 Date Code Last two digits of the year of the event. - 1.3 Car Number A three (3) digit number assigned to the car for the specific event - 1.4 System Designation A two (2) letter code for the system under which the part is associated.
+1 All assemblies and parts in the BOM must have a part number using the following convention:

+Competition Code - Date Code - Car Number - System Designation - Base Number - Suffix

+- 1.1 Competition Code A code for the competition entered.
+Refer to A2.6. - 1.2 Date Code Last two digits of the year of the event. - 1.3 Car Number A three (3) digit number assigned to the car for the specific event - 1.4 System Designation A two (2) letter code for the system with which the part is associated.
 These can be found in Appendix S-3. - 1.5 Base Number Five (5) digit numbers assigned at the student's discretion.
-For assemblies this becomes a four (4) digit number with preceding character of "A". - 1.6 Suffix Two character code showing part change history.
-These are provided for student use only so if desired all can be "AA". - 1.6.1 First character refers to the part design revision level. - 1.6.2 Second character refers to the part process revision level. - 1.7 For example, a part entered into the chassis section for car number 27 competing at an event with code "SUPRASAEINDIAM" that the students have decided is part one would be:
+For assemblies this becomes a four (4) digit number with preceding character of "A". - 1.6 Suffix Two-character code showing part change history.
+These are provided for student use only so if desired all can be "AA". - 1.6.1 The first character refers to the part design revision level. - 1.6.2 The second character refers to the part process revision level. - 1.7 For example, a part entered into the chassis section for car number 27 competing at an event with code "SUPRASAEINDIAM" that the students have decided is part one would be: